 PSUs or RSUs are also used to attract and retain top executives, as well as in business acquisitions.
-For the year ended August 31, 2019, the Corporation determined the number of PSUs or RSUs granted to each executive officer according to their individual contribution, specifically with respect to additional responsibilities as the case may be.
-As disclosed under the section "Summary Compensation Table" hereof, all of the NEOs, with the exception of the Executive Chairman as described earlier, were granted RSUs during the last financial year.
+For the year ended August 31, 2020, the Corporation determined the number of PSUs or RSUs granted to each executive officer according to their individual contribution, specifically with respect to additional responsibilities as the case may be.
+As disclosed under the section "Summary Compensation Table" hereof, all of the NEOs, with the exception of the Executive Chairman as described earlier, were granted PSUs and RSUs during the last financial year.
 The purpose of the grants was to focus the executives on developing and successfully implementing the continuing growth strategy of the Corporation and to align the executives with the principles of sustained long-term shareholder value growth.
 The grants were also considered to contribute to the Corporation's objective to align the compensation of the executives with the reference market.
 The Corporation did not take into account the amount and terms of outstanding options, PSUs or RSUs or the restrictions on resale of such units when determining the grants mentioned above.

 The exercise price of the options is determined by the Board of Directors at the time of granting the options, subject to compliance with the rules of all stock exchanges on which the Subordinate Voting Shares are listed and with all applicable securities legislation and regulation.
 In any event, the exercise price may not be lower than the highest of the closing prices of the Subordinate Voting Shares on the Toronto Stock Exchange and the NASDAQ Global Select Market on the last trading day preceding the grant date, using the daily exchange rate of the Bank of Canada on the last trading day preceding the grant date to convert either the NASDAQ Global Select Market closing price to Canadian dollars or the Toronto Stock Exchange closing price to United States dollars.
 Any option issued is non-transferable, except in the event of death, for legal representative.
-As at November 1, 2019, there were no options granted and none outstanding.
+As at November 1, 2020, there were no options granted and none outstanding.

 The fair value at the time of grant of a PSU or RSU is equal to the market value of Subordinate Voting Shares at the time the PSU or RSU is granted.
 The grant date market value is equal to the highest of the closing prices of the Subordinate Voting Shares on the Toronto Stock Exchange and the NASDAQ Global Select Market on the last trading day preceding the grant date, using the daily exchange rate of the Bank of Canada on the last trading day preceding the grant date to convert either the NASDAQ Global Select Market closing price to Canadian dollars or the Toronto Stock Exchange closing price to United States dollars.
 Any PSU or RSU issued is non-transferable, except in the event of death, for legal representative.
-As at August 31, 2019, there were no PSUs granted and outstanding and a total of 1,836,446 RSUs granted and outstanding pursuant to the LTIP having a weighted average fair value at the time of grant of US\$3.78 (CA\$4.88) per RSU.
+As at August 31, 2020, there were a total of 143,251 PSUs granted and outstanding pursuant to the LTIP having a weighted fair value at the time of grant of US\$3.84 (CA\$5.06) and a total of 1,713,115 RSUs granted and outstanding pursuant to the LTIP having a weighted average fair value at the time of grant of US\$3.82 (CA\$4.96) per RSU.